nent/nent/packages/core/src/components/n-data-cookie/readme.md

 `{{cookie:(key)}}`

-When included on the page, this component automatically shows a banner to collect consent from the user.
+When included on the page, this element automatically shows a banner to collect consent from the user.
 You MUST supply clickable elements and decorate them with **n-accept** and **n-reject** attributes, respecting the user's decision.

-The component listens for their click events and acts accordingly.
+The element listens for their click events and acts accordingly.

 ```html
 <n-data-cookie>